Laconia High School (New Hampshire)

 Laconia High School (LHS) is a public high school in Laconia, New Hampshire, United States, serving grades 9 through 12.
 Enrollment in the 2014-15 school year was 626 students.
 The school's athletic teams are the Sachems.

 The J. Oliva Huot Technical Center, named for Joseph Oliva Huot, is located on the campus.

 History

 Laconia High first opened in the fall of 1875 at its original campus on Academy Street, in the South End neighborhood of Laconia.
 In 1878, the first class graduated with nine students.
 In 1923, the school moved to its current campus on Union Avenue to accommodate the increased enrollment.
 In 1936, a separate practical arts wing was added to the Union Avenue campus.
 Later additions include the J. Oliva Huot Technical Center wing in 1976 and subsequent renovations in 1983.
 From 2012-2013 Laconia High School underwent a major renovation and expansion to include a new Technical Center wing and moving the football field farther behind the school.

+In 2023, after the 100 year anniversary of the main building on Union Ave, construction began again to remodel and replace locker rooms, bathrooms, and other outdated components.